justicel/puppet-csync2/README.md

 If you use cron in your configuration this will enable the ability to have inotify based syncing.
 If you don't enable cron then you will have to manually add a cron entry or similar.

+Additionally, you will need to define a csync2 GROUP key.
+To do this you will need to have a csync2 installation somewhere.
+You will then use 'csync2 -k <keyfile>' to write the key.
+Copy this over to the files/keys folder to use.

 For more general csync2 documentation, please refer to: http://oss.linbit.com/csync2/